b90649577-web/Portfolio_New/TROUBLESHOOTING.md

 This guide will help you resolve common issues with the portfolio chatbot integration.

-## "Failed to fetch" Errors
+## "Failed to fetch" or "Network error" Issues

-If you're seeing "Failed to fetch" errors in the browser console, follow these steps:
+If you're seeing "Failed to fetch" or "Network error" messages in the chatbot, follow these steps:

 ### 1. Verify the Backend is Running